Anannabiswas/anannabiswas.github.io/index.md

  Hello, I am Ananna. a Ph.D. student in Computer Engineering at Michigan Technological University.
 I am working in the
  <a href ="https://sites.google.com/mtu.edu/hongyu/home" target="_blank"> Brain-Inspired AI Lab</a> as a Research Assistant under the supervision of
  <a href = "https://sites.google.com/mtu.edu/hongyu/group" target="_blank">Dr. Hongyu An </a>.
-My current project is on neuromorphic deep brain simulation system.
+My current project is on neuromorphic deep brain stimulation system.
 I received my B.Sc. degree in Electronics and Communication Engineering (ECE) from Khulna University of Engineering and Technology (KUET), Khulna, Bangladesh in 2019.

  As a part of my skill development, I participated in the <a href = "https://compneuro.neuromatch.io/tutorials/intro.html" target="_blank">NMA Summer School of
  Computational Neuroscience</a> course in 2022 and completed the project <a href = "https://anannabiswas.github.io/projects" target="_blank"> (Activity in Mouse Visual